 The season begins at the home of last years premiers, Manchester, in a re-run of the Grand Final against Huddersfield.
 Wolves also face Tyne Tees Tigers in Manchester, whilst Birmingham host Nottingham.

-As always, the semi-finals will be played at the league leader’s ground – with the final played on a neutral ground to be confirmed.
+As always, the semi finals will be played at the league leader’s ground with the grand final played on a ground to be confirmed.

 Saturday 12th July saw the Wolverines host an U16 development game before they took on Nottingham.
 The squads for the reduced size game saw lads from Brownhills School and Willenhall Rugby Club join forces to play a scratch match.
 The Wolverines senior squad coached the youngsters through a short skills session before dividing the group into two teams.
 Whilst some of the Wolverines remained neutral to umpire, the rest assigned themselves as coaches and cheer squad to one of the teams.
 The game was frantic and whilst the skills were raw, the enthusiasm, desire and commitment was in abundance.
 As the game progressed the skills and awareness of the group grew and it culminated in a tight finish which saw one team take the victory by only 3 points.
 Squad: Liam Jenkins, Zack Hope, Brad Millward, Ashley Pinson, Jake Millward, Nathan Hall, Andy Trembling, Luke Hall, Kieran Venables, Kieron Bradley

 Round 7 saw the final home game for the Thunder in 2014, taking on league newcomers Tyne Tees Tigers.
 Both teams were looking for their second win of the season with Sheffield coming in off a much improved performance but loss to Nottingham and Tyne Tees losing at home to league leaders Manchester.